 When you make a gift to Dana-Farber through a physical (e.g., check) or electronic form of payment, your email address and mailing address will be entered into our donor database.
 If you opt in, we may send you emails or mailings in the future informing you of other giving opportunities or providing news about Dana-Farber or the Jimmy Fund.

 Dana-Farber does not sell or rent donor information to others, but we do occasionally exchange donor mailing lists with other non-profit organizations for fundraising purposes.
-This process helps us engage new supporters, saves us money and is carefully monitored.
-One may always opt out by contacting the Annual Giving office at 617-632-6099 or email@example.com.
+This process helps us engage new supporters, saves us money, and is carefully monitored.
+You may always opt out by contacting the Annual Giving office at 617-632-6099 or email@example.com.

 7. Your Privacy Choices

 We offer you certain choices about what information we collect from you, how we use and disclose the information, and how we communicate with you.

 If you choose not to receive any further communication from us, you may opt-out as follows: